etiennec78/Home-Automation/Automatic Gate/sensors.md

 ## GPS location trackers 🌎

-**Each GPS location tracker necessary to detect if you're home or away, estimate your travel time, and track your distance**
+**Each GPS location tracker necessary to detect if you're in your leaving/arriving, estimate your travel time, and track your distance**

 *Notes :*

-* *⚠️ Use high precision while driving near home or you could time out*
+* *⚠️ Use high precision while driving in your ETA calculation zone or you could time out*
-* *If your location tracker has report latency (wifi/ble), and you plug Android Auto just after leaving home, your gate could open thinking you are still home*
+* *If your location tracker has report latency (wifi/ble), and you plug Android Auto just after leaving, your gate could open thinking you are still there*
 * *Your High accuracy mode trigger range should be the same as your ETA planning zone in your blueprint config*

 Install through [companion app](https://companion.home-assistant.io/docs/core/location/) settings : *Settings > Companion app > Manage sensors > Background location ✔️*